 If k is considerably below the calculated value, there is no danger of cabling.
-If the factor k is less than but very close to the permissible value, cabling may be possible because of destabilising influences such as wind pressure or additional moments caused by slewing the crane.
+If the factor k is less than but very close to the permissible value, cabling may be possible because of destabilising influences such as wind moments caused by slewpressure or additional ing the crane.